6. Participant Information and Requirements for Providers & Employers

 Lansing, MI 48913

-Once MDHHS receives participants’ WVFs, it will credit them with six months of completed service obligation and process their semiannual MSLRP payments.
+Once MDHHS receives employer contributions, WVFs and Workdays Away Forms for final payments, it will credit participants with six months of completed service obligation and process their semiannual MSLRP payments.

 Providers should receive their payments within eight weeks following the later of the: